xiaoliucool/gitdemo/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 <<<<<<< HEAD
-Creating a branch is quick and simple.
+Creating a branch is quick & simple.
 =======
 Creating a branch is quick.
 >>>>>>> feature1